Time needed: 4 minutes.

-College fairs are often overwhelming and intimidating.
-Hundreds of eager parents and students pack into a convention center, rotating around the room to learn about what colleges all over the country have to offer.
+A college fair is often overwhelming and intimidating.
+Hundreds of eager parents and students pack into a convention center.
+They rotate around the room to learn about what colleges all over the country have to offer.
 Attending a college fair is an opportunity to get to know schools, meet the admissions officers who represent them, and begin the journey of building a relationship that demonstrates your interest and fit for the college.

 The unfortunate reality is that many families leave college fairs feeling unaccomplished.
 The lines are usually very long, making it difficult to speak with admissions officers.
 Instead, the focus becomes about grabbing as many glossy brochures as one can hold.

 Continue reading for a list of action items — what you can do to make the most of a college fair.

 - Start with a College Fair Game Plan.

 Before the fair, get a list of colleges attending and highlight the college representatives that you want to meet.
 Do your research to help you speak to the particulars about the college (e.g., major of study, sports, activities, etc.) that pique your interest.
 Visit their websites and social media pages.
 Plan your route, starting with colleges in which you’re most interested and working your way to the ones you’re interested in the least.